speakeasyman/12-employee-tracker/README.md

     This was node.js, and using mySQL.
 There is also npm: express, and console.table.

 4.0 Launch:
-    The repo is located at: https://github.com/speakeasyman/12-employee-tracker
+    The repo is located at: https://github.com/speakeasyman/12-employee-tracker <br>
     The video can be found here: https://youtu.be/eMmruiZvL1c

 5.0 My Goals: